 While statins are able to bring down blood cholesterol levels, you must also know the price your body pays for this.

-Statins, on an average, cause muscle pain, headache, drowsiness, digestive problems, and difficulty in sleeping.
+Statins, on average, cause muscle pain, headache, drowsiness, digestive problems, and difficulty sleeping (8).
 One of the side effects of statin drugs is memory loss and mental confusion as it lowers cholesterol and our brain requires cholesterol for its functioning.
 High blood sugar and type 2 diabetes are other possible side effects.

 If you don’t have high cholesterol, then your chances of death from a heart attack is about 1 in 1000 people per year and if it’s about 300 then your chance increases to 2 in 1000.
 That is such a small fraction compared to the problems the drug will cause for sure in the long run.
-Below is a graph of mortality vs cholesterol for a 6 year period.
+Below is a graph that shows the associations between total cholesterol and mortality (9):

 So think twice before starting on Statin drugs.
-It is important to regulate cholesterols levels – do it by correcting you diet and lifestyle, not with drugs that create even more problems.
+It is important to regulate cholesterols levels – do it by correcting your diet and lifestyle, not with drugs that create even more problems.

 LDL and LDL values